Last updated 14/6/24

 Locking Systems

 As expected, the type of locking system on the flooring will have a bearing on DIY installation.
 For direct sticking to the subfloor, a tongue and groove system is the easiest option to use.
 The tongue and groove slot into place, and the adhesive sets with the floor in that position.
 There is no trying to get joining systems together while the adhesive is setting.
-You simply put the plank into the adhesive and then slide it into position.
+You put the plank into the adhesive and then slide it into position.

 For a floated floor, using a locking system is the easier option, as you do not have to use adhesives for the most part.
 You also do not have to worry about movement on the floor creating gaps between boards as the adhesive is setting.
 The locking system pulls itself tight.
+We recommend reading this blog on click-lock floor locking systems to understand more.

 For direct sticking to the subfloor, a tongue and groove system is the easiest option to use.

-Refinishing Engineered Flooring – Can It Be Done?
+Refinishing Engineered Flooring

 ‘If you do decide to take the coating off of your floor, a wide world of other finishing options become available to you, as you are essentially back to bare wood.
 Oiling is an option that requires more regular maintenance but never requires you to apply a sander to your floor.
 Oil can also make scratches instantly disappear.
 Oiled Floors if kept healthy have a natural look that is hard to replicate.